umt-cs/umt-cs.github.com/_posts/2012-02-18-nsa-recruiter.md

 author: Jon-Michael
 ---

 A recruiter from the NSA will be giving a presentation on **Feb.
-22 at 12 AM in SS 402**.
+22 at 12 PM in SS 402**.
 We hope to see you there!